Justin-Sawyer/recipes-and-deliveries/README.md

 ### Changing photos on  blog articles

-The developer feels that this is a community site, and as such, when a user adds an image to a blog article, the user should either be forced into crediting the image.
+The developer feels that this is a community site, and as such, when a user adds an image to a blog article, the user should be forced into crediting the image.
 The image can be either an image the user took, or an image downloaded from the internet or elsewhere.
 Whichever, a credit should be given.

 The developer originally set the blog app's Post model to have an obligatory Image Credit CharField.
 However, doing so threw up a number of conundrums.

 For example, what if the user was not adding an image, but allowing the banner image to be the page background for the blog article?
 Why would the user need to credit this?

-Further, if later the user decided to edit the post and choose to remove an added image, the Image Credit field would still be needed.
+Further, if later the user decided to edit the post and chose to remove an added image, the Image Credit field would still be needed.

 Thus, the developer realised that the best way to avoid these issues was to change the Post model to allow Image Credit to be blank and null.
 He then wrote some JavaScript to force the user to add a credit when an image was added.
 This JavaScript was appended to the JavaScript used in the original Boutique Ado project, on which this project is based.